|My Visit to India in Dec. 2006

 Related to the famous Kama Sutra, they intended to promote fecundity for the kingdom, I could only suppose.
 They

-were explained to us by our guide as intending to depict and celebrate all the fullness of human life... including
+were explained to us by our guide as intending to depict and celebrate all the fullness of human life... including those

-goes to show how concepts of what is Sacred differ across cultures and change over centuries.
+show how concepts of what is Sacred differ across cultures and change over centuries.

 Ganesh, the elephant-headed